Diamantine Picard functors of rigid spaces: Proof of Main Theorem

-We first note that we have an analogue of Corollary~\ref{c:pi_astO^+} in the inverse limit: \begin{Lemma} We have $\wt \pi_{\ast}\O=\O$ on $X_v$, and similarly for $1+\m$, $\O^\times$, $\O^+$ and $\O^+/p^k$. \end{Lemma} \begin{proof} We start with the case of $\O^+/p^k$: For this we have

-by Corollaries~\ref{c:H^n(bOx)-for-general-inverse-systems-of-products} and~\ref{c:pi_astO^+}.
-The case of $\O^+$ follows by taking the limit over $k$.
-The case of $\O$ follows by inverting $p$.
-The cases of $\O^\times$ and $1+\m$ follow since these are subsheaves. \end{proof} We are finally equipped to prove that the Hodge--Tate sequence for $U$ is short exact: \begin{proof}[Proof of Proposition~\ref{p:relative-HT-for-1+m}] We consider the morphism of logarithm long exact sequences
+We first note that we have an analogue of Corollary~\ref{c:pi_astO^+} in the inverse limit: \begin{Lemma} We have $\wt \pi_{\ast}\O=\O$ on $\Perf_{K,v}$, and similarly for $\Oone$, $\O^\times$, $\O^+$ and $\O^{+a}/p^k$. \end{Lemma} \begin{proof} We start with $\O^{+}/p^k$: For this we deduce from \cref{p:bOx-cohom-et-vs-v}.2 and \cref{c:pi_astO^+}: The case of $\O$ follows by taking the limit over $k$ and inverting $p$.
+The cases of $\O^+$, $\O^\times$ and $\Oone$ follow as these are subsheaves. \end{proof} We are finally equipped to prove that the Hodge--Tate sequence for $\Oone$ is short exact: \begin{proof}[Proof of Proposition~\ref{p:relative-HT-for-1+m}] We consider the morphism of logarithm long exact sequences

-for $\tau$ one of $\et$ and v.
+for $\tau$ one of $\et$ and $v$.
 For either topology, the first vertical arrow is an isomorphism by Corollary~\ref{c:pi_astO^+}.
 The second and fifth arrow are isomorphisms by Corollaries~\ref{c:base-change-for-etale-sheaves} and~\ref{c:R^npi_Fp-comparison}.

 For the \'etale topology, also the fourth arrow is an isomorphism by Proposition~\ref{p:HTses-of-R^1pi-for-O}.1, and we conclude the first part by the 5-Lemma.